setl1n/CS102-Stress-CardGame/README.md

 The following game conditions can happen in Stress!
 The Game:
 1. **Timeout:** Both players have no valid cards (that can be placed on the pile) in their hand.
 Pressing S + K reshuffles the players' cards to continue the game.
 2. **Win:** Either player one or player two has 0 cards in both their hand and their deck.
-3. **Tie:** Both players are out of valid card places, but there are no more cards left in deck.
+3. **Tie:** Both players are out of valid card places, but there are no more cards left in the deck.

 --

 ## UML Diagram
-For a better understanding of our code structure, we have attached our UML diagram below. still need to add thanks
+For a better understanding of our code structure, we have attached our UML diagram below.
+![Stress UML]